 - PK and JK students (not staying for Lunch Bunch) will be dismissed at the south entrance (near the playground) at 11:30.
 Those students not picked up by 11:45 will be taken to the school office and must be picked up there.
 Students staying for Lunch Bunch will be picked up at 3:00 on the south side of the building. - For 1st-8th grade students, dismissal is a drive-through system.
-Please have a sign with the last name and grade of the students you are picking up.
-Please DO NOT get out of your car if you are in the drive-through lane. - If you wish to walk up to the school, please DO NOT park in the carpool lane of traffic (eastbound Division and southbound Bonnie Brae). - Families in which all students are in 6th grade or higher may park at Priory (or elsewhere) and have students walk to meet them. - 6th-8th grade students walking or biking home must have parent permission. - After repeated late pick ups students will be sent to GLS+ and families will incur those fees.
+Please have the provided sign with the last name and grade of the students you are picking up.
+Please DO NOT get out of your car if you are in the drive-through lane.
+If you need an additional sign, please contact Mrs. Allen. - If you wish to walk up to the school, please DO NOT park in the carpool lane of traffic (eastbound Division and southbound Bonnie Brae). - Families in which all students are in 6th grade or higher may park at Priory (or elsewhere) and have students walk to meet them. - 6th-8th grade students walking or biking home must have parent permission.

+After repeated late pick ups, parents will be required to register for GLS+ and students will be sent to GLS+ and families will incur those fees.